Transmedicalism

-Transmedicalism is the belief that being transgender is primarily a medical issue marked by gender dysphoria and treated via medical transition (i.e., hormone therapy or sex reassignment surgery).
-Transmedicalists (or transmeds) believe trans people who do not experience dysphoria or desire medical assistance are not authentically transgender, and label them transtrenders.
+Transmedicalism is the belief that being transgender is primarily a medical issue marked by gender dysphoria and treatable via medical transition (i.e., hormone therapy or sex reassignment surgery).
+Transmedicalists (or transmeds) believe trans people who do not experience dysphoria or desire medical assistance are not authentically transgender, and some label them transtrenders.
 They may also exclude non-binary people.
 There are divides and debates among transmedicalists on the exact definition of who counts as transgender.

 Transmedicalists are sometimes referred to as truscum, a term coined on Tumblr meaning "true transsexual scum" which they have since reappropriated.
 Those who believe that gender dysphoria is not required to be transgender are sometimes called tucute, meaning "too cute to be cisgender".
-Transmedicalists dismiss transgender people they consider inauthentic as transtrenders.
+Both transtrender and truscum are sometimes seen as derogatory terms.

 Some critics view transmedicalism akin to the medical model of disability in that it medicalizes an attribute that contains both medical and social components.